lamh85/Tutorials/syntax/javascript.md

 How _prototype_ OOP is different from _classical_ OOP:
 * You can create a long change of copies.
-* Any "instance" can itself be copied into another instance.
+* Any copy itself can be a prototype for another copy.
 * Thus a chain.

+* Creating new copies is NOT cloning.

 ## The Keyword `new`
 * https://codeburst.io/javascript-for-beginners-the-new-operator-cee35beb669e